Limulus amebocyte lysate

-Limulus amebocyte lysate (LAL) is an aqueous extract of blood cells (amoebocytes) from the Atlantic horseshoe crab Limulus polyphemus.
-LAL reacts with bacterial endotoxin lipopolysaccharide (LPS), which is a membrane component of gram-negative bacteria.
+Limulus amebocyte lysate (LAL) is an aqueous extract of motile blood cells (amebocytes) from the Atlantic horseshoe crab Limulus polyphemus.
+LAL reacts with bacterial endotoxins such as lipopolysaccharides (LPS), which are components of the bacterial capsule, the outermost membrane of cell envelope of gram-negative bacteria.
 This reaction is the basis of the LAL test, which is widely used for the detection and quantification of bacterial endotoxins.

 In Asia, a similar Tachypleus amebocyte lysate (TAL) test based on the local horseshoe crabs Tachypleus gigas or Tachypleus tridentatus is occasionally used instead.
-The recombinant factor C (rFC) assay is a replacement of LAL/TAL based on a similar reaction.
+The recombinant factor C (rFC) assay is a replacement of LAL and TAL based on a similar reaction.